Learning Large Causal Structures from Inverse Covariance Matrix via Sparse Matrix Decomposition: Independence-preserving decomposition of the precision matrix

 Taking inspiration from \cite{loh2014high,ghoshal2018learning}, we consider the causal discovery problem with the linear SEM in a two-step framework: i) estimating the inverse covariance matrix $\Theta$~\eqref{eq:prec-b} of $\X$ from observational data (statistical part); ii) recovering a causal structure matrix $B$ from $\Theta$ (structural learning part).
-We study the second, structural learning part assuming $\Theta$ is given, which in the case of linear SEMs consists of discovering causal relations from $\Theta$ through the matrix equation~\eqref{eq:prec-b}.
+We study the second, structural learning part assuming $\Theta$ is given by an oracle or estimated from observational data.